 For example, I still can’t figure out why Pulaski’s monument isn’t in Pulaski Square.
 Instead, his monument, and interred bones, are in Monterey Square.

 In less than 4 hours, I had wandered through the majority of the city, taken a few photographs, made notes of where to return, and found new places to research a bit more.

-One of the places I initially ignored was River Street since it seemed aimed at tourists.
+When putting together my itinerary, I initially ignored this area since it seemed aimed at tourists.
 But after several friendly people told me I had to go, I was intrigued and made a beeline to check it out.